EconoDLT/CrossChainBridgeAnalysis/README.md

 ## 2 — Data

-### Data Overview

-The dataset covers:
-- Eigenlayer data on the Ethereum network,
-- Renzo Protocol data across Ethereum, Arbitrum, Base, Linea, Blast, and Mode networks.
+The dataset includes the data of 3 cross-chain bridge protocols (Stargate, Across v2, Hop Protocol) across 6 blockchains (Ethereum, Avalanche, Binance Smart Chain, Polygon, Arbitrum and Optimism).
-Data has a daily frequency and covers the period: 22 January 2022 to 17 April 2025.
-The start date is the first day when Renzo Protocol's LRT (ezETH) is deployed on a layer-2 network.
+Data has a daily frequency and covers the period: 5 May 2022 to 21 February 2024.
+The period covers the days on which all three protocols have full data availability.

-### Raw Data

-Separate raw data files are uploaded to the `data/raw_data` folder.
-The source of each data file is written in the folder names.
+Separate raw data files are uploaded to the `data/` folder.
+The source of protocol data is The Graph.
+ETH and POL price data are collected from Etherscan and Polygonscan.
-E.g.: `/raw_data/restaking_protocool_data_from_the_graph/renzo_arbitrum.json`

-### Processed Data

-The analyzed dataset is `restaking_processed_data.xlsx`.

-The following variables are included in the data files:
+The following variables are included in the dataset:
 - Core Financial Metrics: `Revenue` (Total revenue of Renzo Protocol), `TVL0`, (EigenLayer TVL), `TVL1` (Renzo TVL on Ethereum), `TVL2` (Renzo TVL on L2s),   `Share` (ezETH share in the liquid restaking market), `Premium` (ezETH premium variable), `ETH` (ETH price).
 - Yield Data: `Yield` (ezETH yield rate), `APY` (stETH APY as the benchmark DeFi yield).
 - Market Sentiment: `FGI` (Fear and Greed Index).
 - Network Control Variables: `GasPrice`.
 - Dummy Variable For Tokenization Events: `Events`.

-`Events` variable covers:
-- 04/26/2024: Renzo Protocol tokenization announcement,
-- 04/29/2024: EigenLayer tokenization details are announced,
-- 04/30/2024: REZ token was generated,
-- 10/01/2024: EIGEN token was generated.

 ---